HARSHIT-analysis/sql_basic/README.md

 #syntax for the table florist

+please note details such as primary keys, foreign keys, data type, not null constraints

 * create table florist(itemid varchar(10) primary key not null, itemnm varchar(15),price int not null, descr varchar(30))
 * insert into florist values('GAR','GARLAND',500,' GARLAND OF FRESH MIX ROSES')
 * INSERT INTO florist values('BOUQ','BOUQUET',750,'MIX WITH ROSES AND TULIPS')